 Data breaches can risk the reputation of your business, especially if your industry is highly regulated such as healthcare.
 Mobile devices can potentially leak confidential information if they get into the wrong hands.
 IT will need to have the ability to perform a factory reset if a mobile device is compromised.

 The importance of a user-friendly remote access interface

 Advanced remote access tools and mobile device management capabilities are useless if they’re not able to be easily implemented.
 The remote access solution’s main interface is the hub for remotely controlling and accessing registered devices.
 This is why an intuitive and user-friendly interface for remote access and device management is essential, especially when you’re monitoring hundreds of mobile devices.

 A remote access management dashboard for Android/iOS can help you easily scan your devices and their status in real-time.
 Device grouping can group your devices by location, type, and operating system of the registered devices to perform updates and maintenance.

 Understanding your need for platform-specific support

 If most of your deployment involves mobile devices, it’s often best to find a platform-specific solution.
-For example, if you have a fleet of Android devices, mobile device management software can give you remote access and centralized control over your employees’ phones and tablets out in the field.
+For example, if you have a fleet of Android devices, an android-based mobile device management software can give you remote access and centralized control over your employees’ phones and tablets out in the field.